Tony Maiden

 Tony Maiden (died 17 February 2004 in Torrevieja, Alicante, Spain) was an English actor, who is best known for playing "Albert Clifton" in the British television series The Adventures of Black Beauty (1972–1974).

 He is also known for playing "Willy" in the soft-core pornographic comedy film Outer Touch (1979), known in the U.S. as Spaced Out.
 The New York Times described the character as "a pimply young Cockney innocent for whom all the Betelgeusians fall...engagingly portrayed by Tony Maiden".

 Other roles included Assistant Boots "E.J.
 Guy" in S.O.S.
 Titanic (1979).
-He also appeared in Keep it in the Family as "Val" (1971).
+He appeared in Keep it in the Family as "Val" (1971) and he also appeared in two episodes of The Moonstone (1972).

 On 17 February 2004, he died in Spain.